eliyahusternberg/notes/terminal_command.md

 `ls -a` lists all the directories even the hidden one

-# CAT - it spits out whaever is in the file
+# CAT - spits out whatever is in the file

 ## Examples